conda/conda-dot-org/blog/2023-09-08-newsletter.md

 **Education**: Bac+5 / Master's Degree

 Join in revolutionizing genomics research!
-They're looking for a Software Development Engineer to enhance our flagship tool, REPET.
+SFBI is looking for a Software Development Engineer to enhance its flagship tool, REPET.

-**Your mission**: improve portability and scalability.
+**Your mission**: Improve portability and scalability.
 If you have skills in Python, conda, Snakemake, and more, apply by September 20, 2023. [**Learn more**](https://www.sfbi.fr/emplois/offre/202308020700-cdd-ingenieur-e-en-developpement-logiciel).

 ---